psychemedia/ipython_magic_folium/README.md

 %folium_map -b x -m 52.02,-0.708,"My other marker"
 ```

 The magic will also reuse a pre-existing map if the last item returned from a code cell execution (that is, the contents of the IPython `_` variable) is a `folium` map object.
+So for example, if you execute notebook cells in order, and the previous cell returned a map, using the magic in the current cell will add to that map. *You can override this behaviour by using the `-R / --reset` flag, which will force the creation of a new map.*

 To guarantee using a fresh map, use `%folium_new_map` rather than `%folium_map`, or use ``%folium_map -b None`.